gmulea1/gmulea1.github.io/project_4/project4.md

 ```
 I have also created a 3D image of the area that includes the four gages for which I have data.
 That is below in the results section.

-I am currently working on a watershed analysis using ArcMap, as my DEM raster file is huge and posed problems within QGIS.
+I did a watershed analysis using ArcMap, as the DEM raster file is huge and posed problems within QGIS.
+The first step to a watershed analysis is to use the fill tool in order to get rid of any anomalies in the data.
+Then I ran a flow direction tool and got the following raster as an output.

 ![Flow Map of the Yellowstone Region](flowmap.JPG)

 This is a flow map of the Yellowstone Region and it uses the DEM to calculate the direction water will flow from each pixel.
-This will be used to create a accumulation map (map of how much water will flow throuhg each pixel) and finally into a watershed basin map.
+The four orange circles are where the stream gages are located.

+I then ran a flow accumulation tool on the flow direction raster which uses the flow direction raster to calculate the accumulated flow at each pixel.

+Lastly, I used the watershed tool to calculate the watershed areas for each stream gage.
+Polygonizing the watershed raster I was able to create watersheds for my stream gages.
+The output map is below in the results section.

 ### Results
 ![3D Map of The Study Area](3dmap.png)
 ![Map of Yellowstone](map1.png)
 ![Watershed Areas](watershed.png)
 ![Disharge Graph](disharge.JPG)